Chester Music Society has now been in existence for seventy five years.

 In the 1980s new challenges had to be faced when grants were cut and costs rose sharply.
 Financial wizardry by the Society's treasurers, self-help by members and sponsorship secured its activities.
 Chester City Council provided increasing financial support and private firms gave valuable assistance.

 In 1988 the Youth Choir was established and the success of the youth policy with initially two, but now three, choirs brought an infusion of young people into the Society's membership.

-The Society continues to thrive and is committed to provide direct musical involvement and enjoyment for many, particularly by bringing increased musical experience to the rising generation.
+Even so, the Society continues to thrive and is committed to provide direct musical involvement and enjoyment for many, particularly by bringing increased musical experience to the rising generation.